Frequently Asked Questions about the Adoption Tax Credit

 Can I claim the credit for a failed adoption?

 Yes if it is a U.S. adoption and you had qualified adoption expenses.
 It is treated as a non-finalized adoption, and you must wait one year after you incur the expenses.
-So, if you had expenses for an adoption in 2011 but the adoption has failed, you claim them with your 2012 taxes filed in early 2013.
+So, if you had expenses for an adoption in 2012 but the adoption has failed, you claim them with your 2013 taxes, typically filed in early 2014.

 I had a failed U.S. adoption but later adopted successfully.
 Can I claim the credit twice?